<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 I don’t know about you, but when I used to hear the term “adventure motorcycle boots” I’d have some pretty gnarly flashbacks to the kind of gear my old man wore on his 1100 GS back in the day.

-You know the kind I’m talking about: Boots that look right at home with a one-piece Roadcrafter and a Schuberth Helmet.
-Not that there’s anything wrong with either of those pieces of gear, of course.
-They’re both high-quality brands on the cutting edge of geriatric style.
+You know what I’m talking about: Boots that look right at home with a one-piece Roadcrafter and a Schuberth.
+Not that there’s anything wrong with either of those things, of course: they’re both high-quality brands on the cutting edge of geriatric style

 Adventure Motorcycle Boot Quick list: